dusk-network/docs-public/README.md

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.

 Static assets, like favicons, can be placed in the `public/` directory.

+Custom astro components can be found in the `/src/components/` folder.
+These can be used and imported through the `astro.config.js`.

+Sidebar configurations can be found in the `/src/sidebars/` folder.
+It contains a default sidebar that will be used the `astro.config.js` as its sidebar, as well as conditionally set sidebars used in the `/src/overrides/Sidebar.astro`.

 ## 🧞 Commands